 Salman Ahmed Shaikh

-It was the best example of eloquence, brevity, conciseness and the content of the message was humane and emphasized upon justice and equality.
+It was the best example of eloquence, brevity, conciseness and the content of the message emphasized upon justice and equality.
 The message in the sermon was delivered more than fourteen centuries ago and is an essence of the true message and philosophy of Islamic faith.

 In this brief write-up, we try to highlight few of the precious points of the sermon (quotes taken from Sirat Ibn-e-Hisham) which are still the guiding light for any society, even though the message was delivered a millennium and a half ago.